Taillan/AWS-3-Tier-App/README.md

 ```

 ### Database SG module
-This will permit to communicate with DB by allowing inbound traffic from application identified by the security group id and outbound traffic from all the port
+This allows communication with the DB by allowing inbound traffic from the application, identified by the security group ID, and outbound traffic on all ports.

 ```hcl
 resource "aws_security_group" "ec2-sg" {